 There are several Password Managers.
 This CNET article covers a few.
 Which one you pick will depend upon your needs and devices.
 I’m not going to tell you which is best.
 Again I am not a security expert.
 I will say that whichever one you use is a step up from reusing short passwords.

 #2 Create a Passphrase

-The password you use to secure your password manager should be long, memorable and impossible for anyone else to guess.
+The password you use to secure your password manager should be long, memorable, and impossible for anyone else to guess.
 Mine is almost 30 characters long.
-An idea on creating a long passphrase is to use fictional characters, animals, numbers and string them together in a Mad Libs type sentence that is too silly to forget.
+An idea for creating a long passphrase is to use fictional characters, animals, numbers and string them together in a Mad Libs type sentence that is too silly to forget.

-That passphrase is 31 characters long, memorable and impossible to guess.
-You should be able to create something equally as secure that you will not forget.
+That passphrase is 31 characters long, memorable, and impossible to guess.
+You should be able to create something equally secure that you will not forget.

 #3 Setup 2-Factor Authentication on Email

 You can secure every password, but if someone hacks your email, they can start requesting lost passwords.
-Get 2 factor authentication.
+Get 2-factor authentication.
 Read Two-factor authentication: What you need to know (FAQ) for a primer on the topic.
-The Two Factor Auth List has a list of email providers and other sites that offer this level of security.

 #4 Change ALL Your Passwords

 You can’t assume that some hacker doesn’t already have one of your passwords already.
 Change them all.
 It will take time.
 Start with the sites that are most important to you.
 Use the Password Manager to generate the password.
 Here is an example of a 20 character password generated by my password manager.